YipengHu/MPHY0043/README.md

 [MONAI](https://monai.io/) is also used, with many dedicated deep learning functionalities designed for medical applications.

 ### Development tools
-[Jupyter Notebook](https://jupyter.org/) and [Anaconda/Conda](https://www.anaconda.com/products/individual) are frequently used in most tutorials and will be required for the assessed group work and coursework.
+[Jupyter Notebook](https://jupyter.org/) and [Anaconda/Conda](https://www.anaconda.com/) are frequently used in most tutorials and may be required for the assessed group work and coursework.
 Follow the [Development Tools](docs/dev_tools.md) to set them up on your machine.

 Although not required, it is encouraged to use [Git](https://git-scm.com/) with this repository.
 Tutorials for its basic uses are also widely available, e.g. [Work with Git](https://github.com/YipengHu/MPHY0030/blob/main/docs/dev_env_git.md) used in MPHY0030.

 ## 2. Tutorials
 | tools | envs | learning type | applications | remarks |
->Go to individual tutorial directory and read the _readme.md_ file to get started.
+>Go to individual tutorial sub-directories and read the _readme.md_ file to get started.

 ### Surgical Data Regression
 [Tutorial directory](tutorials/regression)